Kml159/Evolution-Simulation/README.md

 - Elitist: The parents will not die.
 For every two parent, one child and one parent will be added to the next generation.

 ### Note
-Reprodution is problematic.
+Reproduction is problematic.
 Crossover is happening with irrelevant connections, thus causing loss of genetic information of the reproducers in newer generations.
 This prevents the individual's DNA to converge!

 ## Simulation
 ![Alt text](img/sim01.png)